 When manager Marie Dieter learned one of her employees had a resurgence of an aggressive form of breast cancer, Dieter wanted to ensure her team member had all the support she needed.

 “Coming to work was a normalcy for her and something she wanted to do as long as possible,” Dieter recalls of her employee, who passed away last year.
 “My job wasn’t to put up roadblocks; it was to make work manageable,” she says.

-Their first step was calling nurse navigator Marie Borsellino from Managing Cancer at Work, a program available for any Johns Hopkins Medicine employee.
+Their first step was calling nurse navigator Marie Borsellino from Work Stride, a program available for any Johns Hopkins Medicine employee.
 The program—for employees who have cancer, manage someone with a cancer diagnosis or are caregivers for someone with cancer—helps staff members approach difficult conversations about a cancer diagnosis and educates them on available resources.

 Over 350 employees have requested to speak with a nurse navigator since the program’s inception in 2015.
 According to Borsellino, one in every two men and one in every three women will have a cancer diagnosis in his or her lifetime, and one in three people will be a caregiver.